aimalz/qp/README.md

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/aimalz/qp)

+To make sure you are running the latest version, you can rebuild the Binder `qp` installation [here](http://mybinder.org/status/aimalz/qp).

-You can also browse them here:
+You can also browse the (un-executed) notebooks here in this repo:

 * [Simple demo](https://github.com/aimalz/qp/blob/master/demo.ipynb)

 ## People